 SET ON DIFFERENT PLATEAUX

-Taking advantage of the natural slope of the land, the site will be split into different levels or plateaux.
-The spaces will be organised in such a way that they represent the upward path of a top-level athlete.
+Taking advantage of the natural slope of the land was a key element in the project’s design.
+The site is split into three different levels or plateaux, linked together by buildings, to follow the 30m incline.
+The plateaux will be organised in such a way that they represent the upward path of a top-level athlete.
 The plateau reserved for Paris Saint-Germain’s professional footballers will be at the site’s highest point.

 ELEGANT AND FUNCTIONAL DESIGN

-The Paris Saint-Germain Training Center’s buildings are designed to be both elegant and functional, in order to fulfil the requirements of the athletes and staff and encourage communication between the different teams and disciplines.
-All of the buildings will blend subtly into the surrounding landscape.
+The Paris Saint-Germain Training Center’s buildings are designed to be elegant, understated and functional, in order to fulfil the requirements of the athletes and staff.
+Light-filled and comfortable, they are designed to encourage communication between the different teams and disciplines.

 RESPECTING THE SITE’S LANDSCAPE IDENTITY